List of Wallace & Gromit characters: Timmy

 Shaun's little cousin is the flock's only lamb, and thus often the innocent centre of the chaos.
 He appears to be a toddler in this series and is often seen sucking a dummy.
 The spinoff series Timmy Time chronicles his later adventures in preschool.
 He enjoys being in the spotlight.
 He is three years old in sheep years and later turns four years old in the episode "Timmy's Birthday".
-In many of the episodes he gets into trouble, however he learns from his mistakes and often tries to help the other characters out when he can.
-Timmy's noise is baaa; he is the smallest member of the flock.
+In many of the episodes he gets into trouble; however, he learns from his mistakes and often tries to help the other characters out when he can.
+Timmy's noise is "baaa"; he is the smallest member of the flock.
 Timmy always has a smile on his face and loves to tag along with his hero Shaun.
 Wherever Shaun goes, Timmy follows, even if that means getting into the odd scrape or two.
 Never seen without his orange teddy, Timmy might be teeny but he is as bright as a button and has some unexpected uses when the flock hits the Big City.
 There is no way he's missing out on the fun, and in the movie, Timmy gets a little more excitement than he bargained for.

-Timmy got his own TV series in 2009 where went to preschool with his friends.
-The series lead to two short films in 2011 and 2012— a Christmas and summer show, respectively.
+Timmy got his own TV series in 2009, in which he went to preschool with his friends.
+The series led to two short films in 2011 and 2012 – a Christmas and a summer show, respectively.